synpixel/lumiere/docs/api/Mutator.md

 Mutator:flushMutations() -> ()
 ```

-Applies the mutations to `bullet`.
+Applies the mutations to `Bullet`.